IBM/platform-services-node-sdk/README.md

 ## Migration

 `ibm-platform-services` package has been deprecated!
-The Platform Services Node SDK is available as `@ibm-cloud/platform-services` from now on.
+The Platform Services Node SDK is now available as `@ibm-cloud/platform-services`.

 For using the new package the old version of Platform Services has to be removed, and the new one is installed like below: